-2) Run the View > Analysis Controls > Thresholding 🚣 command to display the Thresholding panel:
+2) Run the View > Analysis Controls > Thresholding command to display the Thresholding panel:

 Thresholding ×

-Per channel Intensity
+RGB HSI Per channel Intensity

-x+++ + => => 4 💿 🖉 👟
+x + + + + + + = = =

-Low 68 High 255
+Low 40 High 121

+MANNA

-Smooth 1x 🔹 🔀 Clean OFF 🔹 🔀
+Smooth OFF

-Fill holes OFF 🛓 🔀  Separate 1x 📮 🔀
+Fill holes OFF 🐥 🔀 Separate OFF 🐳 🔀

-Size (px) 45 + 500

-Circularity 0
+Size (μm) 2.49

+Circularity 0.05 + 1 🔀

-Figure 7.3.
+Figure 7.2.
 Thresholding panel

 - 3) In the top toolbar, select the color mode which will be used for thresholding.
 According to the type of image opened, the following modes could be available: RGB, HSI, Intensity and MCH.
-See 7.2.1.2 Color Modes.
+See 7.2.1.2.
+Color Modes. - 4) Select one of the pixel-picking tools (e.g. +) and start clicking on objects in the image you want to detect.
+Color values of each of the clicked pixel(s) are used to adjust the low and the high threshold values so that the clicked pixel would stay inside the thresholded interval.